AndreaDiotallevi/learning-journal/daily-notes.md

   - Describe some basic OO principles like encapsulation, SRP.
 - Discussed about how to validate goals at the end of week 1:
   - Getting feedback from the pairing partner and coaches, screen recording and commit history.
-  - Taking breaks, being mindful about who is time to drive, writing down an explaination or blog post about how to pair well.
+  - Taking breaks, being mindful about whose time to drive, writing down an explaination or blog post about how to pair well.
   - Create a diagram of the process of debugging to describe the concepts to someone else.
 - Really enjoyed the debugging workshop, and got the systematic approach for understanding what the problem is and how to fix it:
   - Tighten the loop: read carefully error messages, with the bug being in the line of code closest to the named error.